DerekGloudemans/manual-track-labeler/README.md

 python manual_annotator_2D.py <path>
 ```

-where `<path>` is the name of the track output file stored in `outputs/track/`.
+where `<path>` is path to the video file, which should have a correspoding track output file stored in `outputs/track/`.
 The resulting corrected track file will be written to `outputs/track_corrected/`.

 ## 2D Annotation Controls
  - `9` - advance to next frame